winiar93/Skoda-Fabia---analysis-of-sales-offers/README.md

 Close future plans:
 - make some charts
+- implement adaline perceptron

 Update:
 - prepared data to use with linear regression model ( standarization and label encoding)
-- added scikit-learn lib to predict car price but model score is very bad ( need more data or prepare them in better way)
+- added scikit-learn lib to predict car price but model score is very bad ( probably is not possible to use linear regression)